BlueMap-Minecraft/BlueMapWiki/community/WorldBorder.md

 For more information on how to create markers, please refer to the [official Markers Guide]({{site.baseurl}}/wiki/customization/Markers.html).

 ## Manual with commands
 You can manually also create markers with the popular 3rd-party addon, [BlueMap Marker Manager](https://modrinth.com/plugin/bmarker).
+(Available as a Paper plugin and as a Fabric mod.)
-This is a Paper plugin and Fabric mod that allows you to create BlueMap markers via in-game commands, instead of via the config.
+This addon allows you to create BlueMap markers via in-game commands, instead of via the config.

 Create the marker set:
 ```